 In May 2014, Jason took a job in Boston.
 After nine years of living in San Antonio, we began a series of cross-country moves that sent us to Boston, back to SA, to Wisconsin, and then back to SA.
 This all took place over three years, from summer 2014 to summer 2017.
 These moves and job changes caused massive amounts of stress, which in turn caused marriage/family problems, and behavioral issues for our children.
 A lot of counseling followed for everyone over these years, but it was the perfect storm to pretty much destroy all the work I’d done on my health since 2009.

-Long story short, I regained 80 lbs, mostly in 2015 and the first half of 2016, and it took a long, long time to find the right combination of nutrition, calories, exercise, and motivation to start the scale moving downward again.
+Long story short, I regained 80 lbs, mostly in 2015 and the first half of 2016, and it took a long, long time to start the scale moving downward again.
 However, that brings me to Part 3 of this story, which is on my Wellness page!
 For more details about individual years/weights/etc, or for pictures along the journey, please see my Weight Journey Timeline page.